US tries to name and shame Russian disinformation on Ukraine

 Russia is known for using disinformation as a tactic to sow confusion and discord as part of its overall conflict strategy.
 When Russia invaded Ukraine’s Crimean Peninsula in 2014, it mounted a campaign to sway ethnic Russian residents of the territory.
 State media and social media accounts linked to Russia promoted allegations that the West was manipulating protests in Kyiv and false or unconfirmed tales of lurid crimes committed by Ukrainian forces.

-This time, the U.S. says, Russia is trying to portray Ukrainian leaders as aggressors and to persuade its own citizens to support military action.
+This time, the U.S. and allies say, Russia is trying to portray Ukrainian leaders as aggressors and to persuade its own citizens to support military action.
 At the same time, the U.S. and its allies allege, Russia has positioned operatives in eastern Ukraine who could use explosives to carry out acts of sabotage against Russia’s own proxy forces and then blame Kyiv.

 The White House has repeatedly highlighted what it sees as disinformation and is privately sharing additional intelligence with allies including Ukraine.
 The State Department recently published a fact sheet listing and rejecting several Russian claims.
 And the Treasury Department sanctioned four men accused of ties to influence operations intended to set the pretext in Ukraine for a new invasion.